CsillaFarkas/ParetoPick-R/README.md

 * nswrm_priorities.csv (included in package)

 ## Missing/Nice to have
+* Front page explaining the process: Data Preparation only has to run once etc.
 * full list of nswrm implemented across all catchments to properly assign priorities
 * PCA - number of fixed clusters adapted to number of variables
 * Bigger collection of management and structural nswrm implemented in OPTAIN